About Investment Casting

 - Start early: Due to the multi steps of investment casting process, it will take a long time to develop a new product, and castings don’t always come out easily at the early step, so it is better to start the purchasing procedure early.

-- When sending a RFQ, kindly mind that you should make sure the company can make stainless steel parts ,especially for stainless steel ph17-4.
+- When sending a RFQ, kindly remind that you should make sure the company can make stainless steel parts, especially for stainless steel ph17-4.

 Would like stainless steel casting service in China?
 Get in touch with us!